kellyfaller/Coastal-Marsh-Acoustic-Monitoring-Analysis/index.md

 ---
 ![banner](https://github.com/user-attachments/assets/57cf5a0d-2a7e-42cc-8f21-9cba5df74dae)

 Welcome to my research landing page!
-This site highlights ongoing work to understand how birds respond to restoration in marsh habitat at two sites in the Barnegat Bay, **Cattus Island and the Lighthouse Center for Natural Resource Education**.
+This site highlights ongoing work to understand how birds respond to marsh restoration at two sites in the Barnegat Bay, NJ, **Cattus Island and the Lighthouse Center for Natural Resource Education**.
+The primary way this project will be collecting data on birds is through *soundscape ecology*, or the study of acoustic relationships between living organisms and their environment.
+This work is the focus of Kelly Faller's Master's project at Rutgers University.

 On this page, you’ll find information about:

 - Project goals and methods
+- Audio and pictures of the study sites
-- Visuals and project updates
+- Data visuals and project updates
 - Contact information for collaboration

-Please visit my [GitHub repository](https://github.com/kellyfaller/Coastal-Marsh-Acoustic-Monitoring-Analysis) for open-sourced code and tools to aid in your own research in bioacoustics.
+Please visit my [GitHub repository](https://github.com/kellyfaller/Coastal-Marsh-Acoustic-Monitoring-Analysis) for open-sourced code and tools to aid in your own research in soundscape ecology.

 ---